 Perhaps Razer Kraken 7.1 gaming headset’s best feature is its comfort.
 Even after long hours of usage, you won’t feel any tiredness as Kraken is quite lightweight (weighed just about 340g).
 The entire unit is made up of plastic to reduce overall weight as much as possible but don’t worry, the headset doesn’t feel cheap in anyway.
 So it’s safe to say that though plastic has given it a bit of a flimsy look, it has achieved the objective of light-weightiness.

-The circumaural, closed-end ear cups with leather cushions ensure that you are protected from background noise which is necessary in noisy environments such as of gaming cafes.
+The circumaural, closed-end ear cups with leather cushions ensure that you are protected from background noise which is necessary for noisy environments such as of gaming cafes.

 This particular Razer headset was so popular that it’s actually been re-released in different forms.
 The standard version is still available, but the most popular is now the Razer Kraken 7.1 Chroma.
 This is pretty much the same headset, but it has the Chroma technology that allows gamers to customize the colored lighting on the headset.